Technical analysis

 Anything appearing more than twice for the same user is a candidate for proactive outreach.

-The two surfaces use different registration paths.
-The Authenticator app on iOS uses the iOS platform passkey provider directly; the desktop browser uses CTAP-over-caBLE (Bluetooth) to talk to the phone.
-If Bluetooth is off, or the desktop browser doesn't support CTAP, the cross-device path fails.
-Confirm with the user that they see the option on Security info from a desktop browser, not just in the Authenticator app.
+The option appears in iOS Authenticator but not on the desktop.
+Why?
+Two different registration paths.
+The Authenticator app on iOS uses the iOS platform passkey provider directly.
+The desktop browser uses CTAP-over-caBLE (Bluetooth) to talk to the phone.
+If Bluetooth is off or the desktop browser doesn't support CTAP, the cross-device path fails.
+Confirm the user is testing on Security info from a desktop browser, not just in the Authenticator app on their phone.

+Security Defaults is on, why doesn't FIDO2 work?
 Security Defaults and Authentication Methods policy are mutually exclusive in how they manage methods.
-With Security Defaults enabled, you cannot turn FIDO2 on or off independently — the bundle decides.
-Disable Security Defaults and migrate to Conditional Access + Authentication Methods policy as the long-term control surface.
+With Security Defaults enabled, FIDO2 can't be enabled or disabled independently — the bundle decides.
+Disable Security Defaults and migrate to Conditional Access plus Authentication Methods policy.

 About the author